Menu

 • Questioning; At both KS4 and KS5, questioning is often targeted to students in line with the assessment objectives.
 Questioning is presented in verbal form or written form (especially for low stakes assessments).

-In Business and Finance, where high stake assessments are done a whole class gap analysis will be conducted- this will allow feedback to inform common mis-conceptions and individual intervention plans.
+In Business and Accounting, where high stake assessments are done a whole class gap analysis will be conducted- this will allow feedback to inform common mis-conceptions and individual intervention plans.
 Assessments also inform exam skills that need further focus.

 Links to Whole School Implementation.